Why No DMT in Magic Mushrooms?

 - Methylation of psilocybin to aeruginascin.

-The previously accepted biosynthetic pathway stated that tryptamine (from #1 above) was first methylated before hydroxlation and phosphorylation.
+The previously accepted biosynthetic pathway stated tryptamine (from step #1 above) was first methylated before hydroxylation and phosphorylation.
+The molecular sites of the reactions are shown below in Figure 1.

 This change in understanding regarding the biosynthetic pathway of psilocybin explains why DMT is never found in mushrooms: